-Our first real data example, referred to as the fruit data, comprises spectra from three distinct cantaloupe cultivars, labeled D, M, and HA with sample sizes of 490, 106, and 500, respectively.
-Originally introduced by \cite{hubert2004fast} and later examined by \cite{hubert2012deterministic}, these data encompass $1096$ total observations recorded across 256 wavelengths. \cite{hubert2004fast} note that the cultivar HA encompasses three distinct groups derived from various illumination systems.
-Unfortunately, the assignment of individual observations to specific subgroups and the potential impact of the subgroups on spectra is unavailable.
+Our third real-data example, referred to as the fruit data, comprises spectra from three distinct cantaloupe cultivars, labeled D, M, and HA with sample sizes of 490, 106, and 500, respectively.
+Originally introduced by \cite{hubert2004fast} and later examined by \cite{hubert2012deterministic}, the dataset includes $1096$ total observations recorded across 256 wavelengths. \cite{hubert2004fast} noted that the cultivar HA encompasses three distinct groups derived from various illumination conditions.
+Unfortunately, the assignment of individual observations to specific subgroups and the potential impact of the subgroups on spectra are unavailable.

-Our purpose is to estimate the number of outliers and decide which observations qualify as outliers.
-FDB with $h=\lfloor 0.5n \rfloor$ is our the baseline method.
-As in \Sec{noutlier}, an observation $x_i$ is flagged by FDB as an outlier when $w_i$ in the reweighting step \Eqn{reweighting} equals 0.
-For our method, we applied \Alg{insta} over the grid $h=\lfloor 0.5n \rfloor,\lfloor 0.55n \rfloor,\dots,\lfloor 0.95n \rfloor $ with $q=2$ principal components.
-The grid search over 50 bootstrap pairs took 24 seconds to complete.
-We then applied \Alg{hsubset} to identify the inliers and outliers using the optimal parameter combination.
-The choice of $q=2$ is motivated by a scree plot demonstrating that nearly all variance can be explained using just two principal components \citep{hubert2012deterministic}.